-The combination of orchard control and targeted visual inspection for freedom from this pest during pre-export inspection and on-arrival inspection would reduce the risk of Conopomorpha sinenesis associated with the importation of lychee fruit from Taiwan and Vietnam to an acceptable level.
-If Conopomorpha sinenesis is found during these inspections then remedial action must be taken, which may include treatment of the consignment to ensure that the pest is no longer viable; withdrawing the consignment from export to Australia; export of the consignment from Australia; or destruction of the consignment.
+The targeted visual inspection for freedom from this pest during pre-export inspection by the NPPO and on-arrival inspection by DAFF would reduce the risk of Conopomorpha sinensis associated with the importation of lychee fruit from Taiwan or Vietnam to an acceptable level.
+If Conopomorpha sinensis is found during these inspections then remedial action must be taken, which may include treatment of the consignment to ensure that the pest is no longer viable; withdrawing the consignment from export to Australia; export of the consignment from Australia; or destruction of the consignment.